All Episodes

 Yeah.

-Yeah, then anything's actually gonna change.
+Then anything's actually going to change.

-That makes sense, yeah.
+That makes sense, yeah?

-Is that does that mean you should be arresting?
+So does that mean you should be arresting?

 I have like so many reusable straws.

-Touch the straw.
+Don't touch the straw.

-Um you should have broken up with him right there.
+You should have broken up with him right there.

 In terms of regulating meat, it could help.

-I'm not that I would say knowledgeable of what's going on in the cattle industry.
+I'm not that, I would say, knowledgeable of what's going on in the cattle industry.

 But if it will help the earth, I don't see a problem with it.